khdegraaf/jepsen/postgres-rds/README.md

 ![Screenshot #1](images/Screen1.png?raw=true "Screenshot #1")

-Every 10 seconds and for 10 seconds, we will start and then stop the nemesis process, which will cut off all network communicationi between the client node (called control) and the server node (called n1 here).
+Every 10 seconds and for 10 seconds, we will start and then stop the nemesis process, which will cut off all network communication between the client node (called control) and the server node (called n1 here).
 The result will be errors and results like the following

 ![Screenshot #2](images/Screen2.png?raw=true "Screenshot #2")